ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 ## SQL injections

-TL;DR(SQLi): Exploit a lack of input sanitization to modify the semantic of an SQL request.
+TL;DR(SQLi): Exploit a lack of input sanitization to modify the semantic of an SQL request, or execute another one.
 This can be exploited to leak the whole database, insert custom data, or even execute code.
 The technologies vary a lot, so it really depends on the language, software, version, os, context, and the character restriction on this specific injection point.

+Here, I tried really hard to exploit an INSERT statement but couldn't find one, only SELECT.
+I also tried to write to files (webshell) to the filesystem, but MySQL now has a safe by default behavior that kept me from doing so.

 Sulfateuse was testing for bad chars, and bad chars include single and double quotes.
 Error logging was enabled, quotes were injected, SQL errors were raised.
 Amen.